It is an amazing journey for both, you and the Intended Parent(s).

 Each physician´s office has a different medication protocol.
 The particular physician´s office that you will be working with will explain in detail your medication, side effects if any, and what will be expected of you.
 If you have any questions, please ask!

-You will start receiving a $300 monthly allowance upon receiving legal clearance.
-Once a pregnancy is confirmed by the 2nd week blood test you will start receiving monthly installments the first of the following month, until delivery takes places.
+You will start receiving your monthly allowance upon receiving legal clearance.
+This will continue through to after the delivery.
+Once a viable pregnancy is confirmed by a heartbeat ultrasound performed by the IVF specialist, you will start receiving monthly installments the first of the following month, until delivery takes place.
 The balance, if any, will be due to you upon delivery.

-The doctor´s office, together with the Intended Parents, will decide how many embryos will be transferred.
+The doctor’s office, together with you and your intended parent(s), will decide how many embryos will be transferred.
 This will depend on factors, such as, quality of the embryos, age of the egg provider (either a donor or the Intended Mother herself), and number of embryos available to transfer.
 The average number of embryos transferred is from 1 to 3.

 No, all reasonable and necessary expenses that are incurred during the surrogacy cycle will be paid for by the Intended Parents.
 Examples of these expenses include, but are not limited to; legal fees, psychological evaluation, lost wages, medical appointments, medications directly related to the surrogacy cycle, and child care reimbursements.
 These items and those not listed are covered in your surrogacy contract that is reviewed with the attorney who will represent you.
 Please be sure to review your contract entirely before signing.